OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/experiments/04-reading-switch.md

 ### Building the Circuit

-// circuit 1: switch controls turning an LED on and off
+// circuit 1: switch controls turning an LED on and off to illustrate the concept

 // circuit 2: switch connected to GPIO, controls LED with software

 #### Hooking up the Components

+// step by step guide of how to hook up the components

 ### Writing the Code

 #### What to Expect